Master of Arts in English Funding Opportunities

 to offer composition students.

-- Send all applications materials to Ellen Burton Harrington, Department of English (application materials should be sent by email as a PDF; recommendation letters are also accepted in hard copy), by April 21, 2014.
-Applications will still be considered after that date if positions are still available.
-NOTE: Applications for admission to the graduate program must be sent to the USA Admissions Office; only GA and TA applications go to Dr. Harrington.
+Send all application materials to Dr. John Halbrooks, Department of English (application materials should be sent by email as a PDF; recommendation letters are also accepted in hard copy).
+NOTE: Applications for admission to the graduate program must go through our admissions system; only GA and TA applications go to Dr. Halbrooks.For information about being a GA, contact Dr. John Halbrooks.
+For information about being a TA, contact Dr. Patrick Shaw.